 - The longest-lasting battery in the industry

 - The quietest

 - One of the best brushes designed for picking up per hair without getting it clogged

 - Not noisy even though it has a powerful motor

 - Carpet boost provides deep cleaning on carpets

-- Holds in memory all the maps it created, is able to recognize its position.
-In case you have two floors house, the S6 can map both floors and it will understand where it is.
+- Holds in memory all the maps it has created; is able to recognize its position.
+In case you have two floors house, the S6 can map both floors, and it will understand where it is.
 You only need to restore the map

 - The charging dock hides a cable inside.
 Something we haven't seen before